Fog and cloud both the computing platforms offer the company to manage their communication effectively and efficiently.

 Benefits of Fog Computing:

-- It is less expensive to operate with fog computing as data is hosted and analyzed on local devices rather than transferring it to any cloud device.
+• It is less expensive to operate with fog computing as users can host and analyze data on local devices rather than transferring it to any cloud device.

-- Fogging offer different choices to users for processing their data over any physical devices.
+• Fogging offers different choices to users for processing their data over any physical device.

 Cloud computing:

-Cloud computing is on-demand deliverability of hosted services over the internet.
-It allows users to access information over the remote location rather than being restricted to a specific place.
+Cloud computing is the on-demand deliverability of hosted services over the internet.
+It allows users to access information over a remote location without any restriction within a specific place.

-The working of cloud computing is divided into two components, which include the front end layer and back end layer.
+The working of cloud computing has two components, which include the front-end layer and the back-end layer.

 The front end is the user side, which allows accessing data present in the cloud over the browser or the computing software.